JackKrasn/aws-teamcity-infra/README.md

 ## Creating Kubernetes cluster on AWS EKS and RDS on PostgreSQL

-Now we can move into creating new infrastructure, eks and rds with terraform
+Now we can move into creating new infrastructure, eks, rds, teamcity, s3 storage and TeamCity with terraform

 I will use terraform modules to keep my code clean and organized